 “Your colleague, Joanne, wants to discuss your project.
 Click here to accept the meeting and share your location with her.”

 “Your guests are arriving in 1 hour.
-Need help to book a meeting room and share the location to guide your guests there?”
+Need help to book a meeting room and to share the location to guide your guests there?”

 A hybrid work model would be even closer to a home office than you imagine.
 People would tend to work or collaborate in more casual areas with comfortable chairs to put their feet up.
 The concept of a meeting room might become more windowless in a hybrid workspace, meaning that a tool that can help your employees and visitors meet when and where they want can be handy.